Sabrina Peña Young: Career

 While at the University of South Florida in 2000, Young joined SYCOM (Systems Complex for the Recording and Performing Arts).
 In college she studied under Dr. Clare Shore and Paul Reller.
-She worked at Atlantic Productions under Emmy-Winning Director Charles Lyman as a student at University of South Florida in Tampa.
+She worked at Atlantic Productions under Emmy-winning director Charles Lyman as a student at University of South Florida in Tampa.

 Young received the American Music Centers CAP grant for the multimedia percussion work World Order #5 in 2008.
-Young is a prolific author on new music, and published in SAI Panpipes, Percussive Notes, Notations 21, the IAWM Journal, the SEAMUS Music Journal, the Kapralova Society, and other music publications.
+Young is a prolific author on new music, and published in SAI Panpipes, Percussive Notes, Notations 21, the IAWM Journal, the SEAMUS Music Journal, the Kapralova Society Journal, and other music publications.

 Her futuristic multimedia oratorio Creation won the New Genre Award from the International Alliance for Women in Music in 2011.
-Collaborations included writing the film score for Emmy-Winning Animator Rob Cabrera, the interactive opera The Village with UK composer Lee Scott, and the director Sean Fleck's Americana.
-In 2015 Young published her debut novel Libertaria: Genesis as an addendum to her online work Libertaria:The Virtual Opera.
+Collaborations included writing the film score for Emmy-winning animator Rob Cabrera, the interactive opera The Village with UK composer Lee Scott, and the director Sean Fleck's Americana.
+In 2015 Young published her debut novel Libertaria: Genesis as an addendum to her online work Libertaria: The Virtual Opera.

 Her multimedia works have been performed at the Beijing Conservatory, the International Computer Music Conference, Project Greenlight, the Athena Festival, the New York International Independent Film Festival, Art Basel Miami, Turkey's Cinema for Peace, and Pulsefield International Exhibition of Sound Art.
-Young is a member of the New York Women Composer’s Association, the International Alliance for Women in Music, and the Buffalo Movie and Video Makers.
+Young is a member of the New York Women Composer's Association, the International Alliance for Women in Music, and the Buffalo Movie and Video Makers.

 In 2021 Young's Libertaria Cycle was released as part of the Grammy-Nominated classical album series Sonidos Cubanos.
 The album included work by Tania Leon, Ileana Perez Velazquez, Orlando Jacinto Garcia, and Sergio Barroso.
 In 2022 Young joined the Board of the International Alliance for Women in Music.